michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 ## Before you continue to the exercises

 You are not familiar with Git?
-Use this [quick-start guide][gitlink]
+Use this [quick-start guide][gitlink].

 Read carefully the instructions to [setup your environmentt][setup].